-Amanda has lived in Rastrick for the past 15 years and her daughters have attended local primary schools.
+Amanda Caldwell, the chair of RBL has lived in Rastrick for the past 15 years and her daughters have attended local primary schools.
 She is qualified as an accountant and currently works as a Finance Director for a local manufacturing company in Brighouse.
 Previous to that she worked for Yorkshire Forward, the Regional Development Agency for Yorkshire and Humber.
 She is proud to be a local employer and see manufactured goods pass out of the gates on a daily basis.

 She is passionate about improving the local environment and open spaces for Rastrick residents and has been involved in a number of projects clearing up the river and canal basin.
 In her spare time, she enjoys walking, running, and travelling.